You are listening to the Sean Hannity Radio Show Podcast.

 It devotes substantial resources to fight the opioid, and this is a tremendous problem.

-I'm going to be fighting the drug problems very, very seriously in my administration.
+We're going to be fighting the drug problems very, very seriously in my administration.

 Tomorrow, the Senate will vote on whether to allow this urgently needed bill to come to the Senate floor for debate.

-The question for every Senator, Democrat or Republican, is whether they will side with Obamacare's architects, which have been so destructive to our country, or with its forgotten victims.
+The question for every senator, Democrat or Republican, is whether they will side with Obamacare's architects, which have been so destructive to our country, or with its forgotten victims.

 Any senator who votes against starting debate is telling America that you are fine with the Obamacare nightmare, which is what it is.

-For Democrats, this vote is a chance to make up for the terrible harm they have inflicted on a I want to take the rest of this, but I thought you got the main points in the President rightly calling out the Senate to do their job, laying out what the plan is, and that is a lot of what you know Reagan said if you can't get the whole thing, get 70 percent, get 60 percent.
+I want to take the rest of this, but you got the main points in the president rightly calling out the Senate to do their job laying out what the plan is.

 Take it.